Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Revisiting the BFT-CUP Model

 \textbf{Solving consensus in the authenticated BFT-CUP model.} Algorithm~\ref{alg:consensus} solves consensus in the authenticated BFT-CUP model.
 This algorithm provides a $\mathtt{propose}$ function through which processes can propose a value and decide on a common value.
 In this algorithm, each process $i$ first executes the Sink algorithm.
 Upon the termination of the Sink algorithm, process~$i$ acts based on whether it is a sink or a non-sink member.
 If it is a sink member, it executes a traditional consensus protocol (e.g., PBFT~\cite{castro_1999}) with the sink members.
-Otherwise, it asks sink members to respond by sending the decided value and waits until receiving the same value from $\ceil{(|S|+1)/2}$ distinct sink members, where $S$ comprises the sink members.
-Since the sink component contains at least $2f+1$ correct processes while there are at most $f$ Byzantine processes in the sink, $\ceil{(|S|+1)/2}\geq f+1$.
-This implies that there is at least one correct process among the responded processes.
+Otherwise, it asks the sink members to respond by sending the decided value and waits until receiving the same value~$v$ from $\ceil{(|S|+1)/2}$ distinct sink members, where $S$ comprises the sink members.
+Since the sink component contains at least $2f+1$ correct and at most $f$ Byzantine processes, $\ceil{(|S|+1)/2}\geq f+1$.
+This implies that there is at least one correct process among the answering processes.
+Thus, a correct process can be sure that~$v$ is the value decided by correct sink members and, therefore, can decide~$v$.